 - Go riding from the local stables

-- Swim at the local municipal pool
+- Swim at our new municipal pool